Primacy-of-Love Christianity

 Preaching the Uncontrolling Love of God (one essay).
 2024

-“God Can’t” and “The Uncontrolling Love of God” are probably the best ones to read first.
+“God Can’t” and “The Uncontrolling Love of God” are probably the best books to read first.

 Page 134 in “Relational Holiness”